MicrosoftDocs/xamarin-communitytoolkit/docs/views/toast-snackbar.md

 Both Toast and Snackbar work on all platforms: Android, iOS, macOS, UWP, WPF, GTK, Tizen.

 ### II ###
-Both Toast and Snackbar by default uses native colors and automatically change them depends on the system theme.
+Both Toast and Snackbar by default use native colors and automatically change them depends on the system theme.

 ### III ###
 "Native" Toast and Snackbar available only on Android and created by Google.